 - There is a strong link between the most burdensome diseases impacting on the Orkney population and lifestyle.
 Deprivation is a known risk factor for both risk related lifestyle choices and negative health outcomes.
-Continually, lifestyle related health harms is an area of opportunity to mitigate against the impact of wider impact of the social determinants of health.
-The burden of disease is likely to intensify in light of population change and current prevalence of behaviours exacerbated by deprivation status. - Hypertension-High Blood Pressure-is the leading morbidity in both Scotland and Orkney.
+Continually, lifestyle related health harms is an area of opportunity to reduce the burden of some disease in Orkney.
+As social determinants of health and health inequalities have a wide impact on health, work cannot be limited to lifestyle interventions and should be considered form a system wide approach across Orkney.
+This is particularly important given the likelihood that burden of disease is likely to intensify in the light of population change and current prevalence of at risk behaviours. - Hypertension-High Blood Pressure-is the leading morbidity in both Scotland and Orkney.
 There are two risk areas associated with this.
 Firstly, a preventative and interventions based one targeting at risk groups in younger generations and people currently suffering from hypertension.
 This needs to focus on the risk factors associated with hypertension such as: determinants of health such as deprivation, unhealthy weight, poor diet, lack of exercise, excessive alcohol use, smoking - all of which have known links to deprivation.
 Secondly, the associated future demand on services related to the risk of development of serious morbidities such as heart disease and cancer associated with hypertension. - Consistent rise in people suffering from depression.
 Mental health is placed in the top five most burdensome diseases in Orkney.
 Continually, depression is by far the most burdensome mental health condition in terms of impact on people's lives.
 The rise in people diagnosed with depression in primary care and the level of anti-depressants are clear indicators in this demand.
 This has both short and long term service planning implications. - Life Expectancy has remained stable in recent estimates however, the gap between healthy life expectancy and life expectancy ranges from 10 20 years.
 This presents various challenges around the increased demand from complex multiple long term conditions.
 Not only do the individual conditions need treatment but additionally present the risk of associated morbidities such as frailty inevitably leading to reduced independence and in an increased reliance on health and social care services.
 Taken together with the contributory risk factors identified in the previous chapter, current levels of conditions such as hypertension and future population change, it is anticipated demand on services will very likely increase.